Anatoly Dyatlov: Chernobyl

 While withdrawing a dangerous number of control rods, the operators could only reach 200 MW due to xenon poisoning.
 During the test, Akimov called for the AZ-5 scram button to be pressed to shut down the reactor.
 A few seconds later, the reactor exploded.

 After the explosion, Dyatlov ordered the control rods to be inserted by hand.
 Too late, he attempted to revoke his order.
 He called for increased water circulation to the reactor in an attempt to cool it, not knowing most of the systems had just been destroyed.
 The reactor shop supervisor returned to the control room to say the reactor had been destroyed, but Dyatlov refused to believe him.

 Dyatlov left the control room to evaluate the situation.
-He began to feel weak and started vomiting, caused by acute radiation syndrome, so he gathered the operating logs from the control room and left for the administration building to report to Bryukhanov.
+He began to feel weak and started vomiting, caused by acute radiation syndrome, so he gathered the operating logs from the control room and left for the administration building to report to the plant's director Bryukhanov.
 During the accident, Dyatlov was exposed to a radiation dose of 650 rem (6.5 Sv), which causes death in 50% of affected people after 30 days.
 Ultimately, he survived.